keikai/doc/axyra/tutorial/render.md

 {% include axyra_example.html path="tutorial/RenderExample.java" %}

 Axyra Sheets includes a full rendering pipeline that lays out pages much like a spreadsheet application, honoring page setup, print areas, scaling, fonts, borders, charts, and images, and exports the result to PDF or image formats.
-Licensing and Evaluation.

 # A PDF in one line